clearlinux/clear-linux-documentation/source/clear_containers.rst

 --------------

-Clear Containers V1.0 uses an optimized client user space (mini-OS) as its primary launch vehicle to execute workload commands.The mini-OS is built with a Clear Linux distribution that has an optimized configuration for time and space efficiency.
+Clear Containers V1.0 uses an optimized client user space (mini-OS) as its primary launch vehicle to execute workload commands.
+The mini-OS is built with a Clear Linux distribution that has an optimized configuration for time and space efficiency.
 The mini-OS includes: